p-iv/voyageplanner/README.md

-imVoyagePlanner this is a fullstack application based on googlemaps API
+VoyagePlanner is a fullstack application based on googlemaps API

 Technologies used: